rainlanguage/forker/README.md

 # Forker
-A simple helper to easily build local forked evm from a rpc url using foundry and revm
+A simple helper rust lib to easily build local forked evm from a rpc url using foundry and revm